retroelec/T-HMI-C64/README.md

 I use an "Arduino joystick shield" for the T-HMI and the Waveshare development board.
 The joystick is optional (as there exists also a virtual joystick on the Android device) but recommended.
 It has an analog 2-axis thumb joystick and several buttons.
-As there are several games which use the space bar as a second fire button (e.g. Commando), another button of the Arduino joystick can be used to simulate the pressing of the space bar.
+As there are several games which use the space bar as a second fire button, another button of the Arduino joystick can be used to simulate the pressing of the space bar.

 ### Battery